BLayman/Artificial-Life-Simulator/README.md

 This project is being developed in the Unity game engine.
 You will need to clone the repository, and then open the project in Unity to edit it.
 To run a simple demo executable, Unzip the the "ExampleBuilds" folder, or build your own executable in Unity.
 When running the demo, press ESC to exit the program.

-## Current Settings and Basic Use
+## Basic Use

-The program is currently set to create two species: one colored blue and the other colored green.
-The weights of each specie's neural networks is randomly generated, so you will see different behavior each time you run the simulation.
-One key difference between the two species is the amount of random variation added to the initial weights when creating a population.
-The blue population is created with a small amount of variability in each individual's weights, whereas green is created with a large amount of variability between individuals.
-The result is a number of sub-populations of green with distinct behaviors (could be considered different species even).
-I'd suggest playing around with these parameters for population variation in MakeEco function of EcoManager.
-I'd also recommend adjusting the mutationDeviation of the species to see what happens when large amounts of variation are added to the weights upon reproduction.
-The overall result seems to be that more variation leads to increased chances of survival.

-The populations are currently capped at 500 to keep the program running relatively quickly.
-Feel free to increase this cap or the map size.
-I have tested up to a population size of 10,000 creatures total on a 1000 X 1000 map (1 million land squares).
-Note that it can take some time just to render a large map.

-You will notice a line moving across the map.
-This is resources being renewed, not a bug.
-Feel free to change the number of steps processed between each rendering of the system by entering a number in the upper left and pressing the "Apply" button.
-The slider changes the rendering speed on smaller maps where the simulation can run faster.
+There are currently two demos of the program as configured by the EcoDemo1 and EcoDemo2 classes.
+These files use a number of function calls to set the parameters for the simulation, so it's relatively easy to modify the simulation by changing the parameters.
+You can choose which demo to run by expanding the "Demos" game object in the Unity Hierarchy, selecting the "SimulationTestRunner" runner object, and setting the demo Index to 1 or 2 in the Unity Inspector.

+You can run an experiment by setting the "SimulationTestRunner" to InActive (with the check box) and setting its sibling: "ExperimentRunnerObj" to active.
+Set parameters for the experiment in the "ExperimentRunner" class.

 ## Goals

 One of the goals of this program was to make every aspect of the process, including neural network architecture, easily customizable through function calls, and eventually a graphical user interface.
-Please see the EcoManager class as an example of how parameters can be set.
+Another goal is to study various phenomena related to evolution and ecology such as: competition, cooperation, biodiversity, and stability.

 Over time, this system is capable of evolving more adaptive neural networks.
 A process similar to natural selection is at work, where the agents that survive to produce the most offspring will pass on the weights of their neural networks to a larger portion of the next generation.